Python Cheat Sheet For Beginners

 Save the file and open your terminal or command prompt.
 Navigate to the directory where you saved the file and run the program using the following command:

-You’ll see the output “Hello, World!” displayed on your screen.
-Congratulations, you’ve written your first Python program!
+You’ll see the output “Hello, World!” on your screen.
+Congratulations—you’ve written your first Python program!

 Python Syntax

-Python is known for its elegant and straightforward syntax, which makes it a favorite for beginners and experienced programmers alike.
+Python is known for its elegant and straightforward syntax, making it a favourite for beginners and experienced programmers.
 Let’s explore some fundamental concepts:

 Variables